Muxamedin/heroes_service/README.md

 See, which commands you may use to play with service:
-Note: Tested with curl on Linux and MacOs , on Windows commands POST  - may not work as describes (make sure you know how to adopt commands to run curl at cmd )
+- Note: Tested with curl on Linux and MacOs (on Windows commands POS may not work as described)
+(make sure you know how to adopt commands to run curl from cmd )

 ## Get list of heroes: